Engage, educate and inspire

 Grants are awarded for:

-- Formal, multi-year capital campaigns for hard costs related to new building construction or major renovation/expansion of an existing facility.
+- Formal, multi-year capital campaigns for hard costs (brick and mortar) related to new building construction or major renovation/expansion of an existing facility.

 - Major capital expenditure for a one-time, mission critical project or purchase.
 For example, major roof repair or purchase of required vehicle.